apollographql/apollo-client/.github/ISSUE_TEMPLATE/question-discussion.md

 ---
 name: 🤗 Questions / Discussions
-about: Questions / discussions are best posted in Apollo's Slack or on StackOverflow.
+about: Questions / discussions are best posted in <a href="https://www.apollographql.com/slack">Apollo's Slack group</a> or on <a href="https://stackoverflow.com/questions/tagged/apollo-client">StackOverflow</a>.
 ---

 Need help or want to talk all things Apollo Client?
 Issues here are reserved